uilicious/docs-v1.uilicious.com/faqs.md

 ## Browser and Device support

+### Does UI-licious support multiple versions of the same browser?

+For the cloud edition:
+- At the moment, we support the latest version of every browser.
+However, this depends on stability of drivers provided by each browser vendor (Google, Mozilla, Microsoft, Apple, etc.) - we may skip versions if the driver for a specific browser version has regression failures.
+- We plan to roll out support for up to (N - 2) versions for evergreen browsers (Chrome, Firefox, Edge).
+Meaning if the current version of Chrome is 100, we'll support 99 and 98.

+For the self-hosted Enterprise edition:
+- Specific versions of evergreen browsers that are available from 2016 can be requested.

+### Does UI-licious support mobile browser testing on real mobile devices?

+Yes.
+Please contact [sales@uilicious.com](sales@uilicious.com) for more information.

 ### Any plans to support mobile native app testing?

 Yes.
 Please contact [sales@uilicious.com](sales@uilicious.com) if you are interested in our early access program.